Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/Enabling_K3s.md

 For more information HAProxy configurations, see [HAProxy Configuration](#https://docs.haproxy.org/2.7/configuration.html).

-To additional instances of HAProxy representing alternate configurations, add a new element to the list `uan_haproxy`.
+To enable additional instances of HAProxy representing alternate configurations, add a new element to the list `uan_haproxy`.
 ### SSHD Configuration
 The role `uan_sshd` runs in the playbook `k3s.yml` to start and configure new instances of SSHD to respond to HAProxy forwarded connections.
 Each new instance of SSHD is defined in `vars/uan_sshd.yml` as an element in the list `uan_sshd_configs`:
 ```yaml